-Our environmental and social impacts are predominately indirect, arising from the provision of financial services to our business and personal customers.
-Almost all of our customers and clients do not operate in sensitive sectors (see below for detail on specific sectors).
+Partly down to our own ESG-oriented approach, hardly any of our customers and clients operate in sensitive sectors (see below for detail on specific sectors).

-We will continue to review emerging sensitive sectors and work to update this policy statement as material.
+We will continue to review emerging sensitive sectors and update this policy statement as things develop.

 The Group’s operations are UK based and our business customers’ operations are substantiallydomiciled in the UK.
 Non-resident lending, and lending to non-UK registered companies is permitted but typically business activity is located in the UK.
 Such lending is subject to additional controls to mitigate the additional credit risks.

 Credit Risk supports and encourages the Group’s sustainability commitments and responsibilities.
 This is reflected in our Credit Risk Policy Statement which is reviewed annually by the Board Risk Committee.

 We manage the credit risk associated with lending by applying detailed lending policies and standards.
 These outline our approach to lending, underwriting criteria, credit mandates, concentration limits and product terms.

 The Group takes a flexible approach to credit management.
 If issues are identified, or if credit performance deteriorates (or is expected to) due to borrower, economic or sector-specific weaknesses, we’ll do all we can to support our customers through these periods.